shawnr/practical-javascript/organizing-code/71-functions.md

 {% exercise %}
-Define a function that would capitalize a string.
+Define a function that would uppercase a String.
+You can use the <code>String.toUpperCase()</code> to capitalize a String.
+An example is shown in the starter code.
+Package that example into a function that will take a parameter called <code>text</code> and return the uppercase version of it.

 {% initial %}
+// Example of using `String.toUppercase()`
+let example = "abcd";
+console.log("Uppercased result: " + example.toUpperCase());

 // Function goes here
 var myText = capitalizeText("grace");